-How to Obtain a Free Birth Certificate or ID in Texas: Instructions and the Law
+How to Obtain a Free Birth Certificate, driver’s license, ID, or driver’s education in Texas: Instructions and the Law

 - You are staying in a home that is not yours or your parent’s (or legal guardian’s) because you had to leave your home